creode/wordpress-blocks/docs/blocks/child-blocks.md

 ## Child block filtering

 Child blocks can be filtered prior to initialization.
-To filter all child blocks for all parent blocks, use the "creode_child_blocks" To filter blocks for a specific parent, tse an underscore separated representation of the parent block name with the prefix "creode_child_blocks_".
+To filter all child blocks for all parent blocks, use the "creode_child_blocks" To filter blocks for a specific parent, use an underscore separated representation of the parent block name with the prefix "creode_child_blocks_".
 Please see the following example which will add a new child block to the block named "my-test-block":

 ```php
 add_filter(